Many people are hesitant to begin investing in their 401(k) plans because they are worried about how it will affect their take-home pay.

 Your take-home pay might not be greatly lowered when you increase the amount you contribute each month.
-One of the easiest ways to increase the amount you contribute is each time you are given a raise, you can raise the amount you contribute and you will not even notice it in your take home pay.
+One of the easiest ways to increase the amount you contribute is to add to the amount you contribute each time you are given a raise; you might not even notice a difference in your take-home pay.

-Some companies have stopped offering an employer match, but it is still important to continue to contribute to your 401(k).
+Some companies have stopped offering an employer match, but it is still important to contribute to your 401(k).
 Five percent is a good starting point if you are not receiving an employer match.

-This begins your retirement savings, and then you can use the rest of your money to get out of debt.
-Once you have done this, you should increase your retirement savings to fifteen percent of your income.
-The money you contribute now will grow exponentially over the years, and it is important not to waste this extra time you have to grow your retirement savings.
+Of course, a saver is not restricted to a specific incremental increase, and higher bumps up are also welcome.
+The money you contribute now will grow exponentially over the years, and it is important not to waste the extra time you have to grow your retirement savings.

-- A traditional 401(k) is a good option because it can reduce the amount you pay in taxes now, which may make it easier to continue investing when money is tight.
+- A traditional 401(k) is a good option, because it can reduce the amount you pay in taxes now, which may make it easier to continue investing when money is tight.

-If you have the option of a Roth 401(k), your contributions will directly affect your take home pay.
-This is because the contributions are made with after tax dollars.
-The biggest advantage to the Roth 401(k) is that the earnings are not taxable.
+If you have the option of a Roth 401(k), your contributions will directly affect your take-home pay, because the contributions are made with after-tax dollars.
+The biggest advantage of the Roth 401(k) is that the earnings are not taxable.
 This can end up saving you a lot in taxes once you have hit retirement.

 - A Roth 401(k) allows you to avoid taxes on your investment earnings.

-What If I Don't Qualify for a 401(k)?
+If You Don't Qualify for a 401(k)

-If your company does not offer a 401(k) plan or if you have to wait for a year to begin participating, you should still be saving for retirement.
+If your company does not offer a 401(k) plan, or if you have to wait for a year to begin participating, you should still be saving for retirement.
 You can do this by setting up a Roth IRA account through a brokerage firm or a bank.
-The money should be invested in mutual funds, and you can sign up for a company who will accept monthly contributions without a fee.
+The money should be invested in mutual funds, and you can sign up for a company that will accept monthly contributions without a fee.
 This will get you started saving for retirement right away.

 The sacrifices you make now will prevent you from making difficult decisions once you retire.
 You may want to consider other investments if you max out your allowable 401(k) contributions.

-If you are uncertain about how to start investing for retirement on your own, you can talk to a financial adviser who can take you through the steps and help you set up an account.
+If you are uncertain about how to start investing for retirement on your own, you can talk to a financial advisor who can take you through the steps and help you set up an account.
 When you are young, more aggressive and riskier investments can help you earn more.